-Graffiti Grrlz: Performing Feminism in the Hip Hop Diaspora (under contract NYU Press)
+Graffiti Grrlz: Performing Feminism in the Hip Hop Diaspora (June 2018 NYU Press)

-“Shifting Aesthetics: The Stick Up Girlz Perform Crew in a Virtual World.”
-Graffiti, John Lennon and Matthew Burns, Eds., Rhizomes: Cultural Studies in Emerging Knowledge (Issue 25) 2013.
+“Shifting Aesthetics: The Stick Up Girlz Perform Crew in a Virtual World,” Graffiti, Eds.
+John Lennon and Matthew Burns, Rhizomes: Cultural Studies in Emerging Knowledge (Volume 25) 2013.